doyubkim/fluid-engine-dev/README.md

 ## Documentations

-All the documentations for the framework can be found from [the project website](http://doyubkim.github.io/fluid-engine-dev/documentation/) including the API reference.
+All the documentations for the framework can be found from [the project website](http://fluidenginedevelopment.org/documentation/) including the API reference.

 ## Examples

 Here are some of the example simulations generated using Jet framework.
 Corresponding example codes can be found under src/examples.
-All images are rendered using [Mitsuba renderer](https://www.mitsuba-renderer.org/).
-Find out more demos from [the project website](http://doyubkim.github.io/fluid-engine-dev/examples/).
+All images are rendered using [Mitsuba renderer](https://www.mitsuba-renderer.org/) and the Mitsuba scene files can be found from [the demo repository](https://github.com/doyubkim/fluid-engine-dev-demo/).
+Find out more demos from [the project website](http://fluidenginedevelopment.org/examples/).

 ### FLIP Simulation Example